 I left the meeting feeling an increasingly urgent desire to procreate as fast as I could.
 I did not have tens of thousands of dollars.
 I did not even know if I had whatever it would cost to do the least invasive procedure, which was the equivalent of the turkey baster only with more accurate tools and in a doctor’s office.
 The next month I went to a different meeting and although there were less kids and more women in the thinking and trying stage, I still noticed I was the youngest woman there.
 Was I being impulsive wanting to have a baby on my own at thirty-five?
 Should I wait a few more years to find Mr. Right?
 Wouldn’t I then risk being in their position?
 I was up against a rock and a hard place so I did what I always do when I get in that position: I followed my gut.

 I was surprised to discover I had to personally deliver the “specimen” to the doctor’s office.
 It came in a tank of liquid nitrogen packaged in a cardboard box.
 I was told it would keep for seven days so I had to be sure to time it with my ovulation, my doctor’s availability and just hope I didn’t end up ovulating over a weekend when the office was closed.
 When my ovulation predictor kit indicated I was close to ready, I went in for a sonogram.
 There were four follicles, one of which would hopefully mature into an egg and meet up with the specimen.
 Then I had to wait two weeks.
 Two very long weeks.
 The fact that a woman of prime child bearing age averaged seven tries before getting pregnant did not console me.
-So when my period came I took it in stride, started taking my temperature in the morning again and looked up another SMC meeting to attend.
+So when my period came I took it in stride, started taking my temperature in the morning again.

 At twenty weeks, I went in for another sonogram.
 “Do you want to know the sex?” my doctor asked.
-I was sure it would be a girl; I made lists of potential names for either case.
 When the doctor pointed to my baby’s penis, indicating he was a boy, it was like he had announced its birth: “It’s a boy!”
 What had up until that moment only been an idea, although very apparent both physically and emotionally, suddenly became real.
 I was having a baby!
 A baby boy!
 For some reason knowing the sex turned me from a pregnant woman into a mother.